nandor23/UaDetector/README.md

 ```

 > [!TIP]
 > Avoid directly instantiating parsers.
 Creating the first instance of UaDetector (or similar parsers) takes 1–2 seconds due to internal regex compilation.
-To avoid this one-time cost during application startup, register the service with dependency injection, as shown earlier.
+To avoid this one-time cost during runtime, register the service with dependency injection, as shown earlier.
+This way, the instantiation will happen at application startup.

 ## ⚡ Benchmarks